danlangford/hedge-brown/README.md

 gatekeeper + reverse proxy

-start by running and inspecting test/usage.js. its an example of hoe this might be used.
+start by running and inspecting test/usage.js. its an example of how this might be used.

 fakeserver is just that, a fake server used for simple testing of the idea